Common Questions About Suitability

 High Profile treatments are akin to taking two attempts to reach a target instead of one.
 With one attempt, there is always the chance that we may overshoot or fall short of our target.
 Planning the treatment in two stages enables us to optimise safety and results for patients with higher prescriptions.

-High Profile procedures cost more in terms of time and money, but the vast majority of our patients when presented with this option decide it is best for them.
+High Profile procedures cost more in terms of time and money, but the vast majority of our patients, when presented with this option, decide it is best for them.

-At London Vision Clinic, however, 100% of patients, short-sighted or long-sighted, with or without astigmatism achieve “20/40” or better.
-Indeed, 100% of short-sighted patients up to -9.00D saw “20/32” or better after treatment with at London Vision Clinic.
+At London Vision Clinic, however, 100 percent of patients, short-sighted or long-sighted, with or without astigmatism achieve “20/40” or better.
+Indeed, 100 percent of short-sighted patients up to -9.00D see “20/32” or better after treatment with at London Vision Clinic.

-The leading optical company Zeiss incorporate many of his findings in the commercially available Carl Zeiss Meditec MEL 80 excimer laser system, in use at the clinic today.
-It is therefore extremely rare for patients in our practice to end up with night vision disturbances.
+The leading optical company Zeiss incorporate many of his findings in the commercially available Carl Zeiss Meditec MEL 80 excimer laser system, in use today at the clinic.
+In our clinic, it is therefore extremely rare for patients to end up with night vision disturbances.
 We confidently believe that we have the most sophisticated systems in place for preventing or treating night vision disturbances.

-The risk of haze in PRK/LASEK increases the higher the prescription to be treated, but is also dependent on the smoothness of the surface created by the laser as well as the protocols for postoperative management of the cornea.

-However, if the haze is excessive or does not go away, the patient may need additional treatment either with medications to reduce the haze or further laser surgery to physically remove the haze or both.
 Haze is extremely unusual in LASIK.
+In corneal surface procedures such as PRK/LASEK, however, the risk of haze increases with the prescription.
+It is also dependent on the smoothness of the surface created by the laser as well as the protocols for postoperative management of the cornea.

+If the haze is excessive or does not go away, the patient may need additional treatment either with medications to reduce the haze or further laser surgery to physically remove the haze or both.

 In about three in every 1,000 cases, patients develop astigmatism after surgery.
 Contact lenses can usually correct this form of astigmatism (glasses will not).
 People who have very high prescriptions have a higher risk of this complication.
 Astigmatism can happen even if the surgery is perfect, but an inexperienced surgeon or one who does not use the best equipment increases this risk.